Quinnipiac University: Student life

 The National Panhellenic Conference is an umbrella organization which was created in 1902 for 26 women's sororities.
-The National Panhellenic Conference at Quinnipiac University serves as an advocate for the sororities involved in the conference with the campus and community.
-The Panhellenic Conference at Quinnipiac University includes Alpha Chi Omega, Alpha Delta Pi, Kappa Alpha Theta, Phi Sigma Sigma, Kappa Delta, and Chi Omega.

 Athletics

 The Quinnipiac Bobcats, previously the Quinnipiac Braves, comprise the school's athletic teams.
 They play in NCAA Division I in the Metro Atlantic Athletic Conference, except for the men's and women's ice hockey teams, which are part of ECAC Hockey, and the women's field hockey team, which joined Big East Conference starting with the 2016 season.

-There are seven men's varsity sports and 14 women's varsity sports, with no football team.
+There are 7 men's varsity sports and 14 women's varsity sports, with no football team.
+Men's varsity sports are baseball, basketball, cross country, ice hockey, lacrosse, soccer, and tennis.
+Women's varsity sports include acrobatics & tumbling, basketball, cross country, field hockey, golf, ice hockey, ice hockey, lacrosse, rugby, soccer, softball, tennis, indoor track & field, outdoor track & field, and volleyball.

 The team with the largest following on campus and in the area is the men's ice hockey team under established coach Rand Pecknold, which has been nationally ranked at times; during the 2009–2010 season they entered the top ten of the national polls for the first time.
 The team was the number-one nationally ranked hockey program for parts of the 2012–2013 season, reaching the Frozen Four for the first time in the program's history.
 They advanced to the national championship, ultimately falling to rival Yale.
+They also advanced to the 2016 Frozen Four, losing to North Dakota in the national championship game.
+In 2023, the Bobcats defeated Minnesota 3–2, 10 seconds into overtime, to capture the 2023 NCAA Men's Ice Hockey Championship, the first NCAA National Championship for Quinnipiac in any sport.

 The Quinnipiac women's ice hockey program had their most success in the 2009–10 NCAA Division I women's ice hockey season.
-Quinnipiac University added a women's golf and women's rugby team in the 2010–11 academic year.
+Quinnipiac University added a women's golf and women's rugby team in the 2010–11 academic year, the women's golf team being successful and winning the MAAC Championship three years in a row.

 In the late 2000s the men's basketball team gained a greater following under new head coach Tom Moore, a disciple of UConn Huskies men's basketball coach Jim Calhoun.
-Both men's and women's ice hockey and basketball teams play at the $52 million People's United Center, opened in 2007.
+Both men's and women's ice hockey and basketball teams play at the $52 million M&T Bank Arena, opened in 2007.
 The women's lacrosse team has also been quite strong.
 Men's cross country captured 4 NEC titles in 5 years between 2004 and 2008.
-The athletics program has been under pressures common to other universities, and at the close of the 2008–2009 academic year, men's golf, men's outdoor track, men's indoor track and women's volleyball were dropped as a cost-cutting measure, although the last of these was restored (as a result of a Title IX suit).
+The athletics program has been under pressures common to other universities, and at the close of the 2008–2009 academic year, men's golf, men's outdoor track, and men's indoor track were dropped as a cost-cutting measure, although the last of these was restored (as a result of a Title IX suit.)